woylie/barker/README.md

 - A [Stylelint](https://stylelint.io/) configuration.
 - [pnpm](https://pnpm.io/) as package manager.

+SCSS is used to generate functions and utility classes from the design tokens.
+You can either use a set of accessor functions to reference the design tokens or use SCSS variables.
+Although SCSS functions or variables are used in the code, the final output relies on CSS custom properties (variables).
+This ensures that only defined variables are used.
+Themes are created by assigning different values to these CSS custom properties.

 ## Usage

 This kit cannot be installed and does not include any generators.
 Instead, clone